denoland/manual/webassembly/using_wasm.md

 ## Using WebAssembly in Deno

+To run WebAssembly in Deno, all you need is a binary to run.
+WebAssembly is a binary data format.
+This means that `.wasm` files are not directly human readable, and not intended to be written by hand.
+Instead a compiler for a language like Rust, C++, or Go _emits_ `.wasm` files.

-To run WebAssembly in Deno all you need are some bytes.
-The following binary exports a `main` function that just returns `42` upon invocation:
+The following binary
+exports a `main` function that just returns `42` upon invocation:

 <!-- deno-fmt-ignore -->